beamxrr/beamxrr/README.md

 # 🌌 About Me:
-Hi 👋 I'm Calvin
+### Hey 👋 I'm Calvin
-🖥️ I'm a computer science and applied math student, as well as full stack developer.
+### 🖥️ I'm a computer science and applied math student, as well as full stack developer.
-💡 I'm currently self-teaching machine learning with hopes to pursue it further in my education.
+### 💡 I'm currently self-teaching machine learning with hopes to pursue it further in my education.

 # 💻 Tech Stack: